sleonny/CreateREADME/Develop/README.md

     ## Addtional Features

-    The app includes the ability to include a table of contents or not.
+    You can choose to include a table of contents or not.

     ## How to Contribute

-    To contribute please fork from the repository @ https://github.com/sleonny/CreateREADME.
-Then submit a pull request.
+    You can contribute by forking the repository @ https://github.com/sleonny/CreateREADME then submitting a pull request.
 THANK YOU!

     ## App url